maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Isolation

-Critical operations can be isolated into separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.
+Critical operations can be split up into separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.

 Isolation also allows teams to independently maintain different system capabilities.
 A large system can be split into logical [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html) with explicitly defined relationships.

-Within these domain boundaries there is a lower complexity since there are fewer states and interactions that can occur.
+Within these domain boundaries there is less complexity since there are fewer states and interactions that can occur.

 ### Scaling

 Adding more resources to be able to handle more requests.
 This can be _horizontal_ by adding more similar resources, or _veritical_ by increasing the size of existing resources.

-Must be cautious of overwhelming downstream resources.
+This should be controlled so we do not overwhelm downstream resources.

 ### Caching

 Is it ok to return slightly stale data if it can be accessed much more quickly?

-Can we preempt what the user will request and cache the value ahead of time?
+Can we preempt what the user will request and precalculate the value ahead of time?

 If so, [caching](https://aws.amazon.com/caching/) the data could be a good option to increase availability and reduce load on the rest of the system.